Health and safety in care service businesses

 Disclosure and barring arrangements help protect vulnerable groups and allow care service businesses to ensure that new recruits are suitable.
 The Disclosure and Barring Service holds a "barred list" of individuals who are deemed to be a potential risk to children or vulnerable adults.

 There are certain regulated activities with vulnerable groups that disclosure and barring relates to.
 This includes providing health and personal care services to children and adults.

 Certain job applicants, including those applying for care service positions, require a background check.
-In Northern Ireland this is carried out by AccessNI.
+In Northern Ireland, AccessNI carry out these checks.
 There are different levels of checks that provide details about a person's criminal record.

-For positions working with children and vulnerable adults, an enhanced AccessNI check is required.
+Positions working with children and vulnerable adults require an enhanced AccessNI check.
 The enhanced check includes:

 - details of spent and unspent convictions

 - information held by the Disclosure and Barring Service